Confirmation Bias

 Example 8: Failing to Listen

-One of the most powerful slogans to come out of the #MeToo movement is “Believe Women.”
+One of the most powerful slogans of the #MeToo movement is “Believe Women.”
 This slogan is necessary due to the confirmation bias.
 When women tell their stories of sexual harassment or misconduct, they often feel that the men in their lives are not listening to them.
-They are brushed off, or the men who hear the stories downplay the validity of the story.
+They are brushed off, or the men who hear the stories downplay the story's validity.
 This is confirmation bias at work.
 It’s not easy for some men to hear that their peers, an idol, or someone who looks just like them is capable of doing harmful or evil things.
 It’s not easy for some men to hear that they are not listening or that they are not supporting women.
-So they simply don’t listen to the evidence that supports these contradicting beliefs.
+So they don’t listen to the evidence that supports these contradicting beliefs.

 Confirmation Bias and Trustworthiness

 Confirmation bias is the basis of many studies, especially as we are bombarded with more information and “fake news.”
-In one study, researchers looked at how trustworthy people thought a news source was.
-It’s no surprise that people who lean to the left are more likely to consider news sources like Vox or the New York Times a trustworthy source, and rate Fox News as a less trustworthy source.
-People who lean to the right are more likely to feel the opposite way.
+In one study, researchers examined how trustworthy people thought a news source was.
+It’s no surprise that people who lean to the left are more likely to consider news sources like Vox or the New York Times a trustworthy source and rate Fox News as a less trustworthy source.
+People who lean to the right are likelier to feel the opposite way.

 In one study, researchers gave participants content from these websites.
 Some people saw the news source, and others were only given the text from the website to read.
 People who leaned to the left were more likely to rank the content from Fox News as more trustworthy when they didn’t know it was coming from Fox News.
 People who leaned to the right were more likely to rank the content from The New York Times as trustworthy when they didn’t know it was coming from The New York Times.
 Simply seeing the name of a website can easily skew our interpretation of information, no matter who you are.

 The research also revealed some input about extreme opinions and bias.
-People who leaned far to the right or to the left were more likely to have biases against news sites.
+People who leaned far to the right or the left were likelier to have biases against news sites.
 This includes people who consider themselves “very liberal” or “very conservative.”

 The Importance of Being Aware of Confirmation Bias